amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Adapted.md

 A **progress clock** is a circle divided into segments (see examples at right).
 Draw a progress clock when you need to track ongoing effort against an obstacle or the approach of impending trouble.

-@TODO add clock illustration

-*Sneaking into the constables watch tower?
+> Sneaking into the constables watch tower?
 Make a clock to track the alert level of the patrolling guards.
-When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.*
+When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.

 Generally, the more complex the problem, the more segments in the progress clock.